Ryuutei/Ryuutei.github.io/_posts/2014-10-03-mcjsonwtf.md

 {% endhighlight %}
 __Note that the json in minecraft is not formated for 'human' reading__

-easy peasy, totally legit JSON, strange tho that you cannot put text in the root text varible without making the game ignore everything…
+Easy peasy, totally legit JSON, strange tho that you cannot put text in the root text variable without making the game ignore everything…
 Let's continue with the book.

 ## The Book